dennislee22/dennislee22.github.io/docs/cdppvc/cdwocp.md

 # Cloudera Data Warehouse (CDW) on Openshift
 {: .no_toc }

-This article explains the steps to deploy the CDW service on Openshift platform after successful configuration of the [CDP Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}).
+This article explains the steps to deploy the CDW service on Openshift platform after successful configuration of the [CDP PvC Data Services Management Console]({{ site.baseurl }}{% link docs/cdppvc/dsconsole.md %}).

 - TOC
 {:toc}